aarongable/crlset-tools/README.markdown

     % ./crlset fetch > crl-set
     Downloading CRLSet version 59

+By default this fetches the full CRL set, but if you want to instead fetch the lighter-weight CRL set intended for low-memory devices, you can instead run:

+    % ./crlset fetch -androidlowmem > crl-set
+    Downloading CRLSet version 59

 Then you can dump the contents of the CRL set:

     % ./crlset dump crl-set